John Thune: Elections

 Thune began his political career in 1996 by entering the race for South Dakota's lone seat in the U.S. House of Representatives.
 The Almanac of American Politics said that Thune "entered the 1996 race as very much an underdog."
-His opponent in the Republican primary was sitting Lieutenant Governor Carole Hillard of Rapid City, who benefited from the support of the longtime South Dakota Governor Bill Janklow.
+His opponent in the Republican primary was sitting Lieutenant Governor Carole Hillard of Rapid City, who benefited from the support of longtime South Dakota Governor Bill Janklow.
 A May 1996 poll showed Hillard leading Thune by a margin of 69%–15%.
-By relying on strong personal skills and the help of his old network of Abdnor friends, Thune won the primary, defeating Hillard 59%–41%.
+By relying on strong interpersonal skills and the help of his old network of Abdnor friends, Thune won the primary, defeating Hillard 59%–41%.
 In the general election, Thune defeated Democrat Rick Weiland, a long-serving aide to U.S. Senator Tom Daschle, 58%–37%.

 Thune won his subsequent U.S. House races by wide margins.
 He was reelected in 1998 with 75% of the vote and in 2000 with 73% of the vote.